qcware/promethium-examples/README.md

 Schemas for all requests/responses are provided in the API documentation.
 Congratulations, you ran your first Promethium workflow using the Command-Line Interface (CLI)!

-The remainder of this repository covers many examples of how to use the python SDK.
+The remainder of this repository covers many examples of how to use the Python SDK.
 If this is your first time using the Promethium SDK, we recommend running the [Getting Started](examples/Getting_Started) examples.